CubeTures/BuckshotRoulette/notes/rules.md

 - Cigarette pack: Take the edge off.
 Regain 1 Charge.
 - Can of beer: Racks the shotgun.
 Ejects current shell.
 - Handsaw: Shotgun deals 2 damage.
 - Handcuffs: Skips the opponent's next turn.
+Cannot be used in succession.
 - Burner phone: A mysterious voice gives you insight from the future.
 - Inverter: Swap the polarity of the current shell in the chamber.
 - Adrenaline: Steal an item and use it immediately.
+Cannot steal adrenaline.
 - Expired medicine: 50% chance to regain 2 Charges; 50% to lose 1 Charge.

+# Rounds

+- 4 total rounds
+- 0th round is the tutorial with no items
+  - Winning this round gets you an extra item on the first draw of round 1
+- Rest of the rounds are a best of 3
+- items: [2, 4, 4]
+- lives: [4, 5, 5]